Wynton McManis: San Francisco 49ers

 On May 12, 2016, the San Francisco 49ers signed McManis as an undrafted free agent following the 2016 NFL draft.
-He was released on August 27, 2016, and was signed to the practice squad on November 29, 2016.
-On December 23, 2016, the 49ers promoted McManis to their active roster from their practice squad after placing Torrey Smith on injured reserve.
+He was released on August 27, and was re-signed to the team's practice squad on November 29.
+On December 23, the 49ers promoted McManis to their active roster from their practice squad after placing Torrey Smith on injured reserve.
 He made his professional debut the following day in a 22–21 victory over the Los Angeles Rams, appearing in one snap on defense and two snaps on special teams.
-He also played in the January 1, 2017 game against the Seattle Seahawks, playing 16 snaps on special teams.
-On May 2, 2017, McManis was waived by the 49ers.
+McManis also played in the team's January 1, 2017 game against the Seattle Seahawks, playing 16 snaps on special teams.
+On May 2, McManis was waived by the 49ers.